Alimento-Team/chalix-ed/README.rst

   ./manage.py cms runserver

-This will give you a mostly-headless Open edX platform.
+This will give you a mostly-headless Chalix Edu platform.
 Most frontends have been migrated to "Micro-Frontends (MFEs)" which need to be installed and run separately.
 At a bare minimum, you will need to run the `Authentication MFE`_, `Learner Home MFE`_, and `Learning MFE`_ in order meaningfully navigate the UI.